tocalabs/toca-docs/src/book/structure_data.md

-# Using Tables to Structure Related Data
+# Using Tables to Structure Data

 A table is a data structure that allows you to organize and manage information within your application.
 Think of it as a spreadsheet within your project, where data is arranged in rows and columns.
 Each row represents a record, and each column represents a specific attribute or field.